braintree/braintree-web/README.md

 braintree-web
 =============

-__NOTE: v3 of our JavaScript SDK is currently in closed beta.
-If you are interested in using this new major version and not already part of the closed beta, [join our Google Group](https://groups.google.com/forum/#!forum/braintree-sdk-announce) for updates on the public beta (coming soon).__
+__NOTE: v3 of our JavaScript SDK is currently in beta.
+If you are interested in using this new major version [join our Google Group](https://groups.google.com/forum/#!forum/braintree-sdk-announce) for updates.__

 A suite of tools for integrating Braintree in the browser.